 This formula is not well suitable for computation systems, therefore we use modified recursion formula:

 Traditional Erlang B model assumes the caller gives up call attempts after blocking, but in real life some fraction of callers retry immediatelly.
 To take into account this nuance we increase traffic volume by the given fraction of blocked calls:

 , where - retries fraction.
 Corrected offered traffic again goes in Erlang B forumula, which gives new blocking calls fraction.
 The process repeated until stable value of corrected offered traffic is obtained.

-To use classic Erlang B formula in our calculator - just set retries count to zero.
+To use the classic Erlang B formula in our calculator - just set the retries count to zero.